Select2Reason: Efficient Instruction-Tuning Data Selection for Long-CoT Reasoning: Select2Reason

 \section{\textsc{Select2Reason}}

 We propose \textsc{Select2Reason}, an efficient instruction-tuning data selection method for long-CoT reasoning.
-Specifically, we leverage LLM-as-a-Judge to quantify question difficulty and propose a joint ranking strategy to balance difficulty with reasoning trace length.

-\paragraph{Quantifying Question Difficulty.} To measure the difficulty of each instruction in the pool $\mathcal{D}_p$, prior methods~\citep{IFD, LPapp, superfiltering} often rely on model-specific loss or perplexity metrics, which are computationally expensive.
-We instead adopt an efficient alternative by using an LLM-as-a-Judge $M_j$ to quantifying difficulty scores.
-For each question $q_i$, we prompt the model with \textit{Please judge the difficulty of this instruction and return 1 if difficult or 0 if not}.
-The model outputs a probability distribution over the tokens \textit{1} and \textit{0}, from which we derive a scalar difficulty score:

-To improve the adaptation of $M_j$ to this classification task, a small set $\mathcal{C}_j = \{(q, y)\}$ is designed for supervised fine-tuning, where $q \in \mathcal{D}_\mathit{Easy}^k$ is labeled \textit{0} and $q \in \mathcal{D}_\mathit{Hard}^k$ is labeled \textit{1} by model $M$ through whether the question can be directly solved referring to Section~\ref{sec:rethinking}, and parameters $\theta_j$ are updated by minimizing the following negative log likelihood loss:
+Our method selects a compact yet high-utility subset from a large instruction pool by jointly modeling (i) question difficulty quantified by a reward model-as-a-judge and (ii) the effective length of reasoning traces after normalization.